Donate

 3. Your device routes traffic through that tunnel instead of directly to the internet.

-4. The VPN server decrypts the traffic and forwards it toward the final destination.
+4. The VPN server removes the outer VPN-tunnel encryption and forwards the request.
+HTTPS content remains encrypted until the destination.

 5. The destination website sees the VPN server IP as the source.